rlgbtq/TDoR2018/README.md

 [further details on Meetup](https://www.meetup.com/Cardiff-R-User-Group/events/256116362/).

 The datathon is supported by Forwards (https://forwards.github.io/) and Rainbow R (who are hosting this repository!).
-We welcome remote participants
+We welcome remote participants:
  - watch this repo for updates
  - reply to https://twitter.com/plzbeemyfriend/status/1060598224438939648 if you would like to meetup in Washington DC to work on this
  - contact @R_Forwards on Twitter if you would like to join a Skype call towards the end of the Cardiff datathon to discuss on-going tasks and how you might contribute - exact time TBD

+For the story behind tdor.translivesmatter.info, see this [Medium post](https://medium.com/@annajayne/tdor-learning-more-about-those-we-have-lost-8043146f402c).

+For an intro the datathon, see [these slides](https://docs.google.com/presentation/d/1PNMa6LmjsofR8FUrnXHnwdMrvxTrBMZU2Lh8DQrsmr0/edit#slide=id.g47d8b045e7_1_0) which will presented at the start of the Cardiff event to kick things off!